A NSW Government website

 New project applications

-- You must submit the relevant New Project Application Form, including online payment
+• You must submit the relevant New Project Application Form, including online payment

-- If it is your first time applying for a project under the Secretary’s ACEC, you will also need to submit:
+• If it is your first time applying for a project under the Secretary’s ACEC, you will also need to submit:

-Annual renewal of Animal Research Authority
+• Annual renewal of Animal Research Authority

-- The relevant Annual Report Form, including online payment.
+• The relevant Annual Report Form, including online payment.

-Project renewal at the end of the project approval period
+Project renewal at the end of the project 3 year approval period

-- The relevant Final Report Form
+• The relevant Annual/Final Report Form

-- The relevant New Project Application Form, including online payment.
+• The relevant New Project Application Form, including online payment.

 Project completion

-- A Final Report Form
+• A Final Report Form

-Payment for an Animal Research Authority
+Payment required for application for an Animal Research Authority

 Fees for Authorities and Accreditations to allow research to be undertaken on animals under the Animal Research Act 1985 have been approved as exempt from GST.
 Division 81

-Please pay via the online portal when you are about to submit your application.
 A receipt for your payment will be emailed to you.
 Please attach the receipt pdf to the email when you are sending your application.

 Annual Animal Use Reporting by Researchers

 Collation and submission of this animal use information for projects approved by the Secretary’s ACEC is done by the ACEC on behalf of the Accredited Animal Research Establishments and independent researchers.
 However, the Principal Investigator of a project must include required information in their Project Applications and Annual and Final Project Reports.
+Details of the annual animal use for each project is taken from the Annual or Final Report submitted for each project.

 Please refer to Guidance for researchers using the Secretary’s ACEC regarding reporting animals used in research annually.